ruudud/devdns/README.md

       -v /var/run/docker.sock:/var/run/docker.sock ruudud/devdns

-devdns requires access to the Docker socket to be able to query for container names and IP addresses, in addition to listen to new events.
+devdns requires access to the Docker socket to be able to query for container names and IP addresses, in addition to listen to start/stop events.

 Binding port 53 on the host machine is optional, but will make it easier when configuring local resolving.

 The DNS server running in devdns is set to proxy requests for unknown hosts to Google's DNS server 8.8.8.8.
+It also adds a wildcard record (normally `*.dev`, see `DNS_DOMAIN` below) pointing back at the host machine (bridge IP in Linux), to facilitate communication when running a combination of services "inside" and "outside" of Docker.

 ## Using